devplayer0/fyp/report.md

 ### Stopping the simulation

-While a user-mode program typically exits using an `exit()` syscall (or equivalent on non-Unix systems), there is no equivalent in the case of a microcontroller.
+While a user-mode program typically exits using an `exit()` syscall (or other equivalent on non-Unix systems), there is no such analogue in the case of a microcontroller.
 Simple programs typically lock the processor in an infinite loop when complete.
-Since simulations often need to have a definite end (such as in the case of this project's evaluation of submissions), gem5 provides a solution via its "`m5ops`".
+Since simulations often need to have a definite end (as is the case for this project's evaluation of submissions), gem5 provides a solution via its "`m5ops`".
 These are fake CPU opcodes that gem5 implements to perform simulator-specific operations, such as dumping statistics, switching the CPU model or shutting down the simulation altogether